netojoao85/netojoao85/README.md

 <details align = "left"><summary><b>👤 About me</b></summary> <br>

 <div style="text-align: justify;">
-<p align = "justify"><b> WHO AM I? </b> I am an Automation & Control engineer qualified as a Data Scientist.
-And I love writing code to automate solutions and developing Data Analysis.
+<p align = "justify"><b> WHO AM I? </b> I am an Automation & Control engineer with an MSc in Management and Industrial Strategy.
+I also have professional qualifications in data science.
+I love writing code to automate solutions and develop data analysis.

 <p align = "justify"><b> BACKGROUND </b> I have almost a decade of experience handling cutting-edge technology to design, develop, and deploy control systems architectures, focusing on industrial automation and digital transformations.
 Beyond that, I have an MSc in Management and a background in Analytics and Procurement roles. </p>